Duke overpowers Georgia Tech in first half

 THE TAKEAWAY

 Georgia Tech: At this point, there’s no denying that this is a rebuilding season for the Yellow Jackets.
 Georgia Tech is loaded with underclassmen who are struggling through major changes under coach Geoff Collins during his first year on the job.
 It’s difficult to guess when Georgia Tech’s next win will come, but it might be in 2020.
+“I am proud of the guys on how they fought and battled,” Collins said.
+“A lot of programs in that situation wouldn’t do that.”

-Duke: The Blue Devils were sloppy in the second half, but they responded well overall in the aftermath of their 33-30 home loss to Pittsburgh last week.
-Aside from a slow start that included a busted coverage leading to the Yellow Jackets’ first touchdown, Duke was sharp on offense, defense and special teams while building its big lead.
+Duke: The Blue Devils were sloppy in the second half, but they responded well overall after their loss to Pittsburgh.
+Aside from a slow start that included a busted coverage leading to the Yellow Jackets’ first touchdown, Duke was sharp while building its big lead.

 UP NEXT